-Apple has always been at the high end of the market in terms of pricing, but the iPhone X took things to a whole new level with a starting price of $1,000 and the iPhone 11 Pro Max starts at $1,100.
-If you want something more affordable, the iPhone 11 starts from $700, and the latest iPhone SE starts from $400.
-Apple continues to expand its offerings, and we’re expecting up to five new models in the iPhone 12 range, but $400 is as cheap as it gets unless you delve into the secondhand market.
+Apple has always been at the high-end of the market in terms of pricing, but the iPhone X took things to a whole new level with a starting price of $1,000.
+Apple’s iPhones haven’t gotten much cheaper since, and the iPhone 12 Pro Max starts at $1,100.
+They do come a little more affordable, but not by much.
+The iPhone 12 starts at $800, and the iPhone SE (2020) — the cheapest iPhone Apple sells — starts at $400.
+Apple continues to expand its offerings, but $400 is as cheap as it gets unless you delve into the secondhand market.

 For sheer scale and variety, nothing competes with Android.
-You can spend a lot if you want to — for example, Samsung’s cutting-edge folding Galaxy Z Fold 2 5G costs $2,000, but there’s also a huge selection of good, low-cost handsets from a wide variety of different manufacturers.
+You can spend a lot if you want to — for example, Samsung’s cutting-edge folding Galaxy Z Fold 2 5G costs $2,000, but there’s also a huge selection of good, low-cost handsets as low as $100, from a wide variety of different manufacturers.
 The platform has also been deliberately optimized to run on low-end hardware with the introduction of the variant OS Android Go.
-The fact that Android also leads the field in free apps makes it the natural choice for the budget-conscious.
+Finally, Android’s lead in free apps also makes it the natural choice for the budget-conscious.

-Apple’s iOS is an exceptional operating system, but the high entry point has always been an issue for it.
-Apple’s iPhone SE and iPhone 11 have made that entry point lower, but it’s still not a match for Android’s massive range of affordable devices.
-Whether you’re looking to spend $100 or $1,000, there’s an Android phone for you. iOS can’t say the same.
+Apple’s iOS is an exceptional OS, but the high entry point has always been one of its biggest issues.
+Apple’s iPhone SE and iPhone 12 make that entry point lower, but it’s still not a match for Android’s massive range of affordable devices.
+Whether you’re looking to spend $100 or $2,000, there’s an Android phone for you. iOS can’t say the same.